 Election commissioners, electoral management body personnel, political parties, parliamentarians,civil society organisations, election observers (international and domestic), members of the media, university students and security forces.

 All BRIDGE facilitators must be fully accredited to run any BRIDGE workshop.
 An experienced lead facilitator should head the team with at least one other facilitator and administrative support.
 If running a specialised module (e.g Boundary Delimitation) it is essential that the facilitator selected have content knowledge, or a technical expert join the team.
 TtF Complete facilitators can be supervised by a lead facilitator.

 Time and Cost Implications for Preparing and Implementing BRIDGE

 The BRIDGE Version 2 curriculum consists of 24 Modules, BRIDGE is in the process of rewriting and updating the curriculum (called Version 3), while this transition is taking place Version 2 will remain available and useable.
+Use v3 curriculum where available.
 The content for all supporting handbooks and manuals for facilitators and participants are free and for global good but there are time and cost implications in implementing a workshop or program.

 Needs Assessment Mission: